atoomic/Slack-WebHook/README.md

     Slack::WebHook->new( URL => ... )->post_ok( q[posting a simple "ok" text] );
 ```

-Either you can also set an optional title or change the default color used for the notification
+or you can also set an optional title or change the default color used for the notification

 ```perl
     Slack::WebHook->new( URL => ... )